tadiwa-aizen/Spellchecker/EXPERIMENT_PROCEDURE.md

 ## Generate Character Corpora

-The cleaned and raw models where sourced from the sadilar Autshumato Corpora
+The cleaned and raw models where sourced from the sadilar Corpora

 **What:** Convert word-level corpora in cleaned/corpra to character-level format for model training